kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 2. Authorization checks from a client (often a server process using in-cluster authorization like kube-rbac-proxy) This usage likely benefits from a serialization that matches the query parameter.

-Their needs best met with two different serialization (see user stories)
+Their needs are best met with two different serialization (see user stories)

 ```go